microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/README.md

 ![Force Update](./images/MCC_Force_Update.png)
 4. Click "Generate"<br>
 ![Generate](./images/MCC_Generate.png)
-5. Accept all incoming code changes for files **within the CryptoAuthenticationLibrary directory** by selecting "Replace All" in the merge helper UI. **NOTE: DO NOT accept incoming changes for boot_demo.c.
+5. Accept all incoming code changes for files **within the CryptoAuthenticationLibrary directory** by selecting "Replace All" in the merge helper UI<br> **NOTE: DO NOT accept incoming changes for boot_demo.c.
 Accept all other file changes and close out of MCC**<br>
 ![Merge Resolution](./images/MCC_Merge_Resolution.png)
 6. Press the “Make and Program” button on the top bar<br>
 ![Make and Program Device](./images/make_and_program.png)